kyle-rapp/PygameConstraintOptimizationViaBackTracking/README.md

 Sudoku-GUI-Solver

 This is a sudoku solver using the backtracking algorithm.
-It includes a graphical GUI as well as a text based version.
+It includes an interactive graphical GUI.

 Run GUI.py to play sudoku.